Magunihy

-Magunihy (also spelled Magonhy) is a historical barony in eastern County Kerry, Ireland.
+Magunihy (also spelled Magonhy) is a barony in eastern County Kerry, Ireland.
 Baronies were mainly cadastral rather than administrative units.
-They acquired modest local taxation and spending functions in the 19th century before being superseded by the Local Government (Ireland) Act 1898.
+They acquired modest local taxation and spending functions in the 19th century before being superseded by arrangements under the Local Government (Ireland) Act 1898.
+The barony contains both Kerry's second town and leading centre of tourism, Killarney and Kerry Airport at Farranfore.

 History

 The name Magunihy is from Irish Maigh gCoinchinn, "Coinchinn's plain."
 Coinchinn (lit. 'wolf warrior') is a female name; a Coinchinn, daughter of Cathbhadh, appears in the genealogy of the Corcu Loígde.

-The Ó Conghalaigh of Corcu Duibne, were the medieval rulers of the territory.
-By the 11th century the O'Donoghues forced them to the west, as the O'Donoghue were driven from County Cork by the MacCarthy and O'Mahonys.
+The Ó Conghalaigh of Corcu Duibne were the medieval rulers of the territory.
+By the 11th century, the O'Donoghues forced them to the west, as the O'Donoghue were driven from County Cork by the MacCarthy and O'Mahonys.
 The McGillycuddy family were also found in Magunihy.

-MacCarthy Mór were centered at Muckross, near Killarney.
+The MacCarthy Mór was centred at Muckross, near Killarney.

 The barony of Magunihy was created in the 16th century.
 Until 1843 it included exclaves known as the "East Fractions" that were surrounded by County Cork and included the village of Ballydaly.